Fundamentals and advances in transverse thermoelectrics: Application of transverse thermoelectric conversion

 The effectiveness of the hybrid transverse magneto-thermoelectric conversion has been experimentally demonstrated in several systems.
 In Ref. \cite{Uchida24}, ATML composed of Bi$_{88}$Sb$_{12}$, which exhibits the large magneto-thermoelectric effects, and BST, which exhibits the large Seebeck and Peltier effects, was used to enhance the transverse thermoelectric conversion performance by applying a magnetic field.
 The observed performance enhancement in this system originates from the hybrid thermoelectric conversion involving three effects: the off-diagonal Seebeck (Peltier), magneto-Seebeck (Peltier), and ordinary Nernst (Ettingshausen) effects [Fig. \ref{fig:hybrid}(a)].
 Figure \ref{fig:hybrid}(b) shows the charge current $J$ dependence of the surface temperature averaged over the Bi$_{88}$Sb$_{12}$/BST junction in ATML under the steady state, where the contribution of Joule heating results in a parabolic behavior and that of the thermoelectric effects results in the shift of the parabolic curves.
 The systematic experimental results reported in Ref. \cite{Uchida24} indicate that a temperature gradient is generated in a direction perpendicular to the applied charge current and the steady-state cooling performance due to the transverse thermoelectric conversion is dramatically modulated by the reversal of a magnetic field.
 In the experimental setup depicted in Fig. \ref{fig:hybrid}(b), when a positive magnetic field is applied, the direction of the net heat current generated by the off-diagonal Peltier effect is the same as that by the ordinary Ettingshausen effect, improving the transverse thermoelectric conversion performance.
 The figure of merit at room temperature for Bi$_{88}$Sb$_{12}$/BST ATML is 0.20 (0.14) when a positive (negative) magnetic field is applied, and this field-dependent modulation is much larger than the figure of merit for ONE alone in the Bi$_{88}$Sb$_{12}$ alloy.
 This is attributed to the contribution of the cross term in Eq. (\ref{eq:hybrid}).
 Furthermore, in this study, it has been demonstrated that by replacing BST in ATML with the permanent magnet Nd$_2$Fe$_{14}$B, the magneto-thermoelectric effects can be superimposed without applying an external magnetic field due to the stray magnetic field from the remanent magnetization of Nd$_2$Fe$_{14}$B. In Ref. \cite{Hirai24}, the candidate phenomena for the hybrid transverse magneto-thermoelectric conversion have been expanded by inducing ANE in ATML comprising the topological ferromagnet Co$_2$MnGa.
 In Co$_2$MnGa-based ATMLs combined with $p$-type BST and with $n$-type Bi$_2$Te$_3$, a magnetization-direction-dependent modulation of the figure of merit significantly larger than that of ANE alone was observed owing to the hybridization of the off-diagonal Seebeck effect and ANE.
+In Ref. \cite{Lee25}, the hybridization of the off-diagonal Seebeck effect and ANE has been realized in SmCo$_5$/BST ATML in the absence of an external magnetic field by utilizing the large in-plane remanent magnetization of SmCo$_5$.
+Note that in these ATMLs, the transverse thermopower generated by ONE (ANE), $S_{\rm ONE}$ ($S_{\rm ANE}$), is effectively reduced because of the shunting effect in adjacent conductors.
+Nevertheless, the gain from the cross term in Eq. (\ref{eq:hybrid}) is greater than the reduction in $S_{\rm ONE}$ ($S_{\rm ANE}$).